MicrosoftDocs/architecture-center/docs/cloud-adoption/migrate/azure-best-practices/contoso-migration-rehost-vm-sql-managed-instance.md

 ms.author: raynew
 ---

-# Contoso migration: Rehost an on-premises app on an Azure VM and SQL Database Managed Instance
+# Application migration examples: Rehost an on-premises app on an Azure VM and SQL Database Managed Instance

 In this article, Contoso migrates its SmartHotel360 app front-end VM to an Azure VM by using the Azure Site Recovery service.
 Contoso also migrates the app database to Azure SQL Database Managed Instance.